ariel-costescu/Flattn/README.md

-Flattens a file tree by prepending the parent path to all file names.
+Flattens a file tree by prepending the hashed parent path to all file names contained in subfolders.